heptarch/heptarch.github.io/drafts/demon.md

 as "Breeglage!", "Flade!", "Understump!", and so forth.
 Stops to construct a "Brownian clock" from dust he has found beneath the wigs. <br>

 <i>Apr.
-23.</i> Lies in bed with a bad case of "scone-rot and begoo".
-Weakly converses about
+23.</i> Lies in bed with a bad case of "scone-rot and
-methods to imprint outgoing polarizations into colloid bath.
-Becomes excited towards the end, states that
+begoo".
+Weakly describes how to imprint outgoing polarizations into colloid bath, apply "corrective pulses" based on information he will send later by "modulating the barrier and hence scattering coefficients".

 </font>
 </div>